 Just gives these PDF files to the freight forwarder, they will attach them to the cartons and give them to UPS.
-Next thing you know your stock will be at Amazon.
+Next thing you know your stock will be

 And that’s it… once your stock arrives your Amazon FBA business will be live and people will be able to buy and receive the items without you even having to be told about it.

 Well not quite.
 If you just leave it, no-one will buy your product.
 The final step in the puzzle is also the most difficult.
 How on earth do you get people to buy your items?

 In my experience, I have found the best way to get decent sales for a new product on a new Amazon FBA business is to do a short sharp burst and

 Once there the Amazon algorithm will start showing the item to people searching on the website.